- 1 Palacio Belmonte, Lisbon

 Where to Stay in Portugal: Our 10 Favorite Hotels

 It seems like almost everyone is going to Portugal (at least according to FB and Insta).
-And can we blame them?
+Can you blame them?
 There's the rich history, glorious beaches, world-class restaurants, vibrant cultural scene, and rolling vineyards to rival France and Spain.
 From Lisbon to the Algarve, these 10 hotels provide the perfect springboards for exploring the country’s best.

 Palacio Belmonte, Lisbon